 Indeed, Meconet used the best practices of defining machine downtime reasons to the fullest.

 The production engineer told us that without the data, their priority list would have been different, and some issues wouldn’t have been on the list at all.
-He explained how he spotted a pattern of frequently alternating yellow and green colours on Evocon’s Shift View.
+He explained how he spotted a pattern of frequently alternating yellow and green colors on Evocon’s Shift View.
 He wouldn’t have noticed it without Evocon software, because the machine wasn’t being idle.

 This led him to find out that much of the performance loss on that machine was due to the completed product not being taken away immediately.
 The solution was to buy a rotating robot to move the finished parts aside automatically.